chef/chef-web-docs/snapshots/release_analytics/source/install_analytics.rst

 -----------------------------------------------------
 In a standalone configuration, the Chef Analytics deployment is on a different server from the Chef server.
 This allows you to scale Chef Analytics independently from the Chef server.
 To set up Chef Analytics in a standalone configuration, an existing Chef server deployment should already running.
 Chef Analytics is installed in two steps: configuring the Chef server for Chef Analytics, and then installing Chef Analytics.

-.. warning:: The Chef management console must be installed on the Chef server prior to installing Chef Analytics; follow :ref:`these steps <ctl_chef_server-install>` to install the Chef management console prior to installing Chef Analytics.
+.. warning:: The Chef management console must be installed on the Chef server prior to installing Chef Analytics; follow these steps to install the Chef management console prior to installing Chef Analytics.

 Install Chef Analytics: